Clifford Volume and Free Fermion Volume: Complementary Scalable Benchmarks for Quantum Computers: Introduction

 The paper is organized as follows.
 In Sec.~\ref{sec: two_novel_vol_bench} we introduce the theoretical frameworks and determine the benchmark criteria for the CLV (Sec.~\ref{sec: Clifford_Volume_Benchmark}) and the FFV (Sec.~\ref{sec: Free_fermion_Volume}) benchmarks.
 In Sec.~\ref{sec: Practical_realizations} we discuss details of the practical realization of these benchmarks, and present a numerical analysis of the proposed schemes for a wide range of two-qubit gate errors and readout errors.
-In Sec.~\ref{sec: Demonstration} we present a demonstration of the CLV benchmark protocol on Quantinuum's H2-1 quantum computer, and based on our analysis, we determine its CLV benchmark score to be $34$.
+In Sec.~\ref{sec: Demonstration} we present a demonstration of the CLV benchmark protocol on Quantinuum's H2-1 quantum computer, and determine its CLV score to be $34$.
 We conclude in Sec.~\ref{sec: Conclusions}.